-- Be aware of 'red flag' priority symptoms (e.g. bleeding, difficulty breathing) and the process for escalating these - Be aware of practice protocols for particular scenarios (e.g. young children, abdominal pain) and apply these during triage encounters
+- communication > Recognise the need to mitigate digital disparities - > Deal effectively and sensitively with patients who are upset or insistent in a triage - encounter - > Be aware of 'red flag' priority symptoms (e.g. bleeding, difficulty breathing) and the clinical knowledge process for escalating these - training needs of support staff in more detail - Note: a future paper will cover Safety-critical - > Be aware of practice protocols for particular scenarios (e.g. young children, abdominal pain) and apply these during triage encounters